What you should know...

-A Confirmation Statement is a document containing details about your company at a certain date – directors, shareholders, registered office address, share capital.
+A confirmation statement is a document containing details about your company at a certain date.
 This is used by Companies House to confirm and maintain the accuracy of their records and the information that is displayed on public record.

 Annual ‘statutory’ accounts contain information about your company’s financial activity throughout the year – sales, expenditure, assets and liabilities.
 This must be filed with Companies House, and as part of the Company Tax Return for HMRC.

 Company Tax Returns must be filed with HMRC if your company is actively trading.
 Your tax return will determine the amount of Corporation Tax you must pay.